mcp_status

 Get MCP server status, including stdio mode detection Use when native Claude Code MCP status is wrong because you need Ruflo-side server detail — tool counts per namespace, transport stats, MCP handshake errors.
 For just

-AI agents call mcp_status to retrieve information from Claude Flow without modifying anything — typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.
+AI agents call mcp_status to retrieve information from Claude Flow without modifying anything.
+It is typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.

 This tool retrieves diagnostic and status information about MCP server state without performing any mutations, triggering external operations, or side effects.
 It is a pure information-gathering tool for troubleshooting and monitoring purposes, fitting the Read category.
 Blast radius is minimal since status queries cannot damage systems.